Free Consultation Call 24/7

 • Where does the nursing home post information about the number of nursing staff, including Certified Nursing Assistants (CNAs)?

-• Can I meet the social worker available?
+• Can I meet with the available social worker?

-• Is my primary language spoken by staff that will work directly with fellow residents and me?
+• Is my primary language spoken by the staff who will work directly with fellow residents and me?

 • Can residents have personal belongings and furniture in their rooms?

-• Does each resident have storage space (closet and drawers) in their room?
+• Does each resident have storage space, a closet, and drawers in their room?

 • Does each resident have a window in their bedroom?